Stock events for Service Corp. International (SCI)

 Overview of Service Corp.
 International’s business

-Service Corporation International (SCI) is the largest provider of funeral, cemetery, and cremation services in North America, headquartered in Houston, Texas.
-The company operates within the Consumer Discretionary sector, specifically in the Personal Services industry, with a notable market share in both Funeral Homes and Cemetery Services.
-SCI's major products and services encompass a full range of deathcare offerings, including professional services related to funerals and cremations, pre-arranged funeral packages, and funeral merchandise.
-The company operates various brands, including Dignity Memorial, Dignity Planning, National Cremation Society, Advantage Funeral and Cremation Services, Funeraria del Angel, Neptune Society, and Trident Society.
+Service Corp.
+International (SCI) is North America's largest provider of deathcare products and services, operating in the Consumer Discretionary sector, specifically in the Personal Services industry, which includes Funeral Homes and Cemetery Services.
+SCI's major products and services encompass funeral services, cremations, and cemetery services, including professional services, funeral merchandise, and cemetery property interment rights.
+The company operates under various brand names, including Dignity Memorial, Dignity Planning, National Cremation Society, Advantage Funeral and Cremation Services, Funeraria del Angel, Making Everlasting Memories, Neptune Society, and Trident Society.

 SCI’s Geographic footprint